xandkar/data-mill/README.md

     * [__combine__] (http://en.wikipedia.org/wiki/Combine_harvester)
-        - SOURCE and CLIENT: any external component that gathers data and sends it to the reclaimer directly
+        - SOURCE and CLIENT: any external component that gathers data and sends it to the SERVER directly

     * [__sieve__] (http://en.wikipedia.org/wiki/Sieve)
-        - PLUG-IN: lives with reclaimer(s), takes raw reaper output as input and outputs formatted, extracted data
+        - PLUGIN: lives with SERVER(s), takes raw SOURCE output as input and outputs formatted, extracted data
-        - Executed by the reclaimer on the appropriate raw output types
+        - Executed by the SERVER on the appropriate raw output types

 * ### Internal componenets ###
     * [__stacker__] (http://en.wikipedia.org/wiki/Stacker)
-        - CLIENT: lives on target reaper machines and stacks raw outputs
+        - CLIENT: lives on target SOURCE machines and stacks raw outputs
         - Executed via cron
-        - Executes data-collection (reaper), system commands, then compresses and stores their raw outputs in a queue directory (for later pick-up by the reclaimer), using filenames for meta-data
+        - Executes data-collection, system commands, then compresses and stores their raw outputs in a queue directory (for later pick-up by the SERVER), using filenames for meta-data
-        - Optionally, pushes data to reclaimer via UDP
+        - Optionally, pushes data to SERVER via UDP

     * [__reclaimer__] (http://en.wikipedia.org/wiki/Reclaimer)
         - SERVER: lives on mother-ship machine(s) and sorts through stacked